 Introduction

-At qp360, we believe that understanding this influence is the first step toward building a healthier, more informed world.
+At qp360, we believe that understanding the influence of infornation in a modern world is the first step toward building a healthier, more informed future.
+This article serves as a modern, briefly written insight with a clear and flowing narrative that helps understand this influence.

-Most of what shapes our well-being happens long before we notice it.
+Most of what shapes our health perception happens long before we notice it.

 We scroll past a fitness clip that subtly redefines what “healthy” looks like.